nulib-ds/dsgn-106/4-teamwork-in-design-thinking-and-communication/chapter-4-all.md

   **Overview**

   These reflections were created for Design Thinking and Communication at Northwestern University.
 Each reflection has a suggested forum (i.e., quiz, discussion board), but they can be assigned on whichever forum the instructor feels best fits their course.
-These reflections are formed around Phil Daniel's stop-start-continue format (see e.g., DeLong, 2011).
+These reflections are formed around Phil Daniel's stop-start-continue format [^8].

-  **Reflection Set One**
+# Reflection Set One

+## Quiz
-  **QUIZ:** Thinking back on the client interview and/or the initial team presentation, how did your team divide up tasks?
+Thinking back on the client interview and/or the initial team presentation, how did your team divide up tasks?
 Did this division foster equitable distribution of work?
 How or how not?
 What might you have done differently to ensure that each team member had an equitable role?

-# DISCUSSION BOARD (divided by groups):
+## DISCUSSION BOARD (divided by groups):

   Step One.
 Now that you've had a chance to reflect on your team's distribution of roles, write and post a comment in which you discuss: